AustinWafula/insydys/README.md

 # insydys
-insydys is an easy to use python based exploitation tool that extends some capabities which are included in frameworks such as Metasploit
+insydys is an easy to use python based exploitation tool that extends some capabilities which are included in frameworks such as Metasploit

 **Features**

 Reverse shell

-keystrokes extractor
+keylogger

 Remote file encryption and decryption(crypto)

 Screenshot extractor
+ folders chosen

+decrypt-decryption of the AES encrypted files
 Remote webcam access

 Remote microphone access